Mary Findlater: Career

 Findlater wrote novels and poetry both alone and together with her sister Jane.
 The sisters made two literary tours of the United States one in 1905.
 They collaborated with American writer Kate Douglas Wiggin, and were acquainted with Henry James, Ellen Terry, and Mary Chomondeley.
 Their best-known and most widely admired collaboration is the novel Crossriggs (1908), re-issued in 1986 by Virago Press.
 Her heroines are "surprisingly modern", often rejecting the expected path of marriage and motherhood, and preferring female companionship, care responsibilities, or a life in the arts.

 Personal life

 Findlater moved with her mother and sisters to Prestonpans after Rev. Findlater's death in 1886.
-They also lived in Devon, for their mother's health, and built a house in Rye They returned to Perthshire during World War II.
+They also lived in Devon, for their mother's health, and in 1925 built a house in Rye, Roundel Gate, Military Road, designed by Horace Field.
+They returned to Perthshire during World War II.
 Mary Findlater lived all her life with her sister Jane, until Jane died in 1946.
 Mary Findlater died in 1963, at St. Fillans.
 Her grave is in Comrie.